megvii-research/hpman/README.md

 ```

 # Story
-Managing ever-changing hyper-parameters is a pain in the a\*\*.
+Managing ever-changing hyperparameters is a pain in the a\*\*.
 During the
 practice of training large amount of neural networks, we found two existing
-hyper-parameter managing  patterns of the utmost prevalence.
+hyperparameter managing  patterns of the utmost prevalence.

 ## Centralized HPM
 We call the first type "**centralized HPM**".
 It follows the way of